stefur/swemaps/README.md

 ![län](assets/ex4.png)

 For best results with `plotnine` you can either reproject to SWEREF 99 TM or set the aspect ratio in `coord_fixed()`.
-A ratio of 1.96 should be near optimal.
+A ratio of around 1.96 to 1.98 should be near optimal.

 ```python
 >>> gdf = gpd.read_parquet(swemaps.get_path("kommun"))